“Young or old, we all have a job to do – the job of living”

 the 4-year program.

-Q. What are my options if the program does not receive accreditation?
+Q. What are my options if the program does not receive program accreditation?

 If the program does not receive accreditation, graduates will not be eligible to sit for the NBCOT Exam.
 If this happens, SAU faculty and staff are committed to providing guidance to each student to ensure they are in an alternative degree that matches your career aspirations and keep you on track to graduate within your planned timeline.
 SAU offers a range of degrees such as: